xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/README.txt

 ﻿This is README file for sprint 2, it includes the description of program control, and code analysis.
+The reflection is also in this zipped file with name "Sprint 2 Reflection.pdf".
+Please contact us if you have any questions.

 This program have 4 main parts, Player, Enemy, Block, Item.
 And a keyboard controller to quit and reset a game.